-What Is a Word Ladder Puzzle?
-The Classic Game Explained
+What Is a Word Ladder?
+The Classic Word Ladder Game Explained

-A word ladder is a puzzle where you turn one word into another by changing a single letter at a time.
-Every step has to be a real word.
-Sounds easy.
-Honestly, it isn't, and that's the whole point.
-One of the oldest word games in English, and still one of the most addictive.
+A word ladder is a word game and puzzle where you turn one word into another by changing a single letter at a time.
+Every step has to be a real word of the same length.
+Word ladders are one of the oldest word games in English — invented by Lewis Carroll in 1877 — and still one of the most addictive word ladder puzzles you can play.

 The Simplest Possible Example